Birth Injury Lawyer Pittsburgh, PA

 - Neonatal infection – Hospital contracted infections like Group B strep, pneumonia, sepsis, and meningitis can have devastating consequences for a newborn who has not developed the resilience to infection adults have.
 An infection becomes malpractice when physicians fail to recognize and treat it in a reasonable amount of time or if the immediate environment has not been carefully sanitized.

 - Birth Trauma – Physical trauma is a real concern during birth.
 Cephalohematoma (the accumulation of blood in the skull), broken bones, and hemorrhaging may all indicate some error in fetal manipulation during the birthing process.
+One cause of this kind of birth trauma can be a forceps injury.

 - HIE (Hypoxic Ischemic Encephalopathy) – Another condition caused by asphyxia at birth, HIE can lead to numerous problems, including cognitive disorders, coma, and death.
 An infant may lose oxygen to the brain if the umbilical cord wraps and tightens around the neck (nuchal cord or umbilical cord prolapse) or if he or she does not make it out of the birth canal due to complications.